struct/Nerve/README.markdown

     can be specified using the 'code=' keyword in your Nerve configuration file (see above).
     These scripts run within the scope of Nerve and the Ragweed breakpoint.
 This means your scripts have access to all the helper methods and instance variables Ragweed makes available.
-Documenting each of these is going to take a bit of time.
+Documenting each of these is going to take a bit of time but heres some stuff you can start with.

     Helper Methods: